zixonn/CellWise/README.md

 # CellWise
-A mobile application to educate people about Sickle Cell and connect them to local organizations.
+A mobile application to educate people about Sickle Cell and help track their symptoms.

 ## Project Status
 In Progress